andyfry01/andyfry.co/_posts/2021-08-27-multi-step-pt-3.md

 ## Next up

-Next week, we'll take a look at *animations* for multistep forms.
+Next week, we'll take a look at [animations](/multi-step-form-animations/) for multistep forms.
 This is a small but important detail to consider for multistep forms.
 SPA frameworks like React enable rapid switches from one "page" to another, seeing as new pages are built dynamically in the browser.
 But for some visitors, these rapid transitions can lead to page transitions being missed!
 Animations can help to signal that transitions are occuring.

-We'll learn more next week!
-Until then.
+Let's dive into it!
+[Part three: animations](/multi-step-form-animations/)

 ## Table of contents: